vxst/docker-workspace/README.md

 setup a Linux workspace on Apple M1, since Docker has released RC1 version of Apple Silicon, and there seems to be no other way to run VMs on the new M1 chip.

+# Included language

+Language selection is based on my personal habit.
+You can always add new languages in homedir, or build image FROM vxst/workspace.

+## Common purpose languages

+ * C/C++/ObjC/ObjC++/C#/D
+ * Fortran
+ * Java 11/17
+ * Python3 with science related libraries
+ * Elixir
+ * NodeJS
+ * Rust
+ * Golang
+ * Julia
+ * Haskell
+ * Prolog
+ * Groovy
+ * Clojure
+ * Scala
+ * Lua
+ * Nim
+ * OCaml
+ * AFNIX
+ * Curry

+## Domain specific programming languages

+ * Coq
+ * Pari/GP
+ * Maxima
+ * Octave (mimics Matlab)
+ * Yacas (mimics Wolfram/Mathematica)
+ * Protobuf compiler
+ * GRPC generator

 # Usage

+You need to have a home dir prepared, with vxst as the default user, you can always change user by build your own workspace FROM this release.

 Start the container: